chrisjohnson00/cadvisor-chart/README.md

 # Cadvisor

-A chart for a Cadvisor deployment, forked from https://github.com/code-chris/helm-charts on 2/3/20
+A chart for a Cadvisor deployment, forked from https://github.com/code-chris/helm-charts on 2/3/20.
+This probably should just be killed with fire... in favor of kustomize.

 Learn more: [https://github.com/google/cadvisor](https://github.com/google/cadvisor)